Published

 As you can see, Zillow Offers’ fees could have swallowed a significant portion of your proceeds.
 Zillow Offers also charged almost double its competitors’ rates — for example, Opendoor has a flat rate of 5%.

 By contrast, you could earn thousands more by listing on the open market.
-Our friends at Clever can match you with agents from major brokerages such as RE/MAX, Coldwell Banker, and Keller Williams.
+Real Estate Witch can match you with agents from major brokerages such as RE/MAX, Coldwell Banker, and Keller Williams.
 Even better, you’ll get top-rated service AND save thanks to pre-negotiated low rates of just 1.5% in listing fees.
+Get matched with top local agents today!

 How Zillow Offers worked